Hero Academy

 Hero Academy was a two-player turn-based tactics video game created by the developer Robot Entertainment, known for their previous series Orcs Must Die!.
 The game was first released for the iPhone iOS platform on January 11, 2012, with ports later being released for the Microsoft Windows, OS X and Android platforms.
-In the game, players take turns moving units on a board and attacking enemy units with the objective of being the first to destroy the other player's crystal or eliminate all of the other player's units.
+In the game, players could take turns moving units on a board and attack enemy units with the objective of being the first to destroy the other player's crystal or eliminate all of the other player's units.
 The game received generally favorable reviews from critics.
-In his review for Ars Technica, Andrew Webster noted that the gameplay was simple and easy to learn, but that the game also offered a satisfying depth within each turn.
-The game also features cross platform play across all installed platforms.
+The game also featured cross platform play across all installed platforms.
 A sequel to the game was launched in January 2018.
-On January 9, 2019, Robot Entertainment announced in a blog post that Hero Academy and its sequel would cease operations on April 8, 2019 as one had been long defunct and its sequel had been operating at a financial loss for several months.
+Hero Academy and its sequel ceased operations on April 8, 2019 as one had been long defunct and its sequel had been operating at a financial loss for several months.

 Gameplay

-The game is turn-based and focuses on strategy, requiring players to carefully plan out each step of their turn.
-Each player has one or many crystals and the objective is to be the first player to either eliminate all of the other player's units or destroy the other player's crystal(s).
-Each turn grants players five moves in the game.
-Units are played from a hand which is replenished at the end of each round with random new units.
-In addition to units, a player's hand can also contain spells and healing potions as well as weapons and armor which can be equipped to units.
-Ars Technica writer Andrew Webster noted that the gameplay was simple for a strategy game, which would "make it easy to pick up and play."
+The game is turn-based and focuses on strategy, which required players to carefully plan out each step of their turn.
+Each player had one or many crystals and the objective was to be the first player to either eliminate all of the other player's units or destroy the other player's crystal(s).
+Each turn granted players five moves in the game.
+Units were played from a hand which was replenished at the end of each round with random new units.
+In addition to units, a player's hand could also contain spells and healing potions as well as weapons and armor which could be equipped to units.

 Factions

-The game currently contains six factions known as Heroic Teams.
+The game contained six factions known as Heroic Teams: